absorensen/numbers_go_brrrr/m4_real_time_systems/s6_bindings.md

 How many calls from Python to Rust do you need to make to do something?
 Do you ever need to do it in a loop?
 As you might know, libraries like [Numpy][7] are written in C or C++.
 When using Numpy, you can do something with every element of a vector with a for-loop like anywhere else.
 But, it is a lot faster to remove the for-loop and use ```[:]```.
-In that case, you've just moved the for-loop from happening in Python, to happening in C, reducing the amount of switching from Python to C and back from N to 1, resulting in a large speedup.
+In that case, you've just moved the for-loop from happening in Python to happening in C.
+This reduces the amount of switching from Python to C and back from N to 1, resulting in a large speedup.

 There's of course many more subtleties and nuances to creating bindings, but that should be enough to set you on your way and let you reuse some of the skills you have learned here in other contexts.